Tale of the Destruction of the Rus' Land: Proximity to The Tale of Igor's Campaign

 The Tale of the Destruction of the Rus' Land is considered by many researchers to be close to a number of fragments of The Tale of Igor's Campaign.

 Alexander Soloviev refers to the words of Dmitry Likhachev: 'the feeling of the motherland as a grandiose living being, as the totality of all native history, culture and nature' was already expressed with particular force in The Tale of Igor's Campaign and 'this broad image of the Rus' land permeates Rus' literature throughout its development".

-Just like The Tale of Igor's Campaign, the Lay wanted to recall the 'old times of strife', which were a 'disease' for Christians, in order to lead to a tragic catastrophe, to the invasion of the Tatars, which became 'death' for the Rus' land,' Alexander Solovyov wrote.
+Just like The Tale of Igor's Campaign, the Tale wanted to recall the 'old times of strife', which were a 'disease' for Christians, in order to lead to a tragic catastrophe, to the invasion of the Tatars, which became 'death' for the Rus' land,' Alexander Solovyov wrote.

 Place in medieval literature

 Alexander Soloviev (1958) believed that the Tale of the Destruction of the Rus' Land is extremely valuable as a vivid manifestation of national consciousness, along with The Tale of Igor's Campaign.
-In this respect, it occupies a prominent place in contemporary medieval poetry.
+In this respect, it occupies a prominent place in medieval poetry of that time.

-He compared the Tale and The Tale of Igor's Campaign with a Cantar de mio Cid, created in the middle of the 12th century.
-It is difficult to find a clear patriotic idea in the latter.
-A long poem (3370 verses) is dedicated to the glorification of a person whose heroism is rather ambiguous: he is disobedient to his king, expelled by him from the Kingdom of Castile, he is a "bandit" in the legal sense of the word.
-Having collected 60 of the same exiles, Sid fights at his own peril and risk.
+He compared the Tale and The Tale of Igor's Campaign with Cantar de mio Cid, created in the middle of the 12th century.
+Soloviev stated that it was difficult to find a clear patriotic idea in the latter.
+The long poem about Cid (3370 verses) is dedicated to the glorification of a person whose heroism is rather ambiguous: the protagonist is disobedient to his king, expelled by the king from the Kingdom of Castile, he is a "bandit" in the legal sense of the word.
+Having collected 60 of the same exiles, Cid fights at his own peril and risk.